cheshrkat/blogger-archive-converter/readme.md

 Comments are included in the output as raw HTML, with a heading at the top noting how many comments and a note at the end that comments are closed.
 To generate without comments or modify any of these specifics, just remove them from the templates and run the conversion again.

-If you need more-complex comment conversion, you will need to take care of that yourself - it's beyond the scope of this conversion tool.
+If you need more-complex comment conversion, you will need to take care of that yourself - or perhaps raise a pull request :) I didn't need it so I didn't do it.

 ## Troubleshooting